siddharth185/siddharth185.github.io/_posts/2016-7-16-Scala for the Impatient - Solutions.md

 layout: post
 title: Scala for the Impatient - Solutions
 ---
+[Scala](http://www.scala-lang.org/) is a general-purpose programming language.
+Scala has full support for functional programming and a very strong static type system.
+Designed to be concise, many of Scala's design decisions were inspired by criticism of Java's shortcomings.
+(Wikipedia)

-As I try to get better at the [Scala](http://www.scala-lang.org/)  Programming Language(and functional programming).I'm going to post the solutions to Cay S. Horstmann's excellent book - [Scala for the Impatient](http://horstmann.com/scala/) .
+As I try to get better at it, I'm going to post the solutions to Cay S. Horstmann's excellent book - [Scala for the Impatient](http://horstmann.com/scala/) .
 Do consider buying it if you are looking to learn (with previous coding experience)

+All the A1 chapters of the book are available free [here](http://fileadmin.cs.lth.se/scala/scala-impatient.pdf)

 Note - I'm using Scala 2.11.7